vdesabou/kafka-docker-playground-docs/docs/playground connector show-config-parameters.md

 ☢️ Force refresh.

-#### *--only-show-file-path*

-📂 Only show the path of the file containing the configuration parameters

 #### *--only-show-json*

 📗 Only show list of all available parameters for connector (with default value when applicable)

-#### *--only-show-json-file-path*

-📂 Only show the path of the json file containing the configuration parameters